-Make Their Favorite Podcast: Why This Is a Marketer’s Lone Goal for the Show
+Make Their Favorite Podcast: A Marketer’s Ultimate Goal for the Show

 This article is part of a weekly exploration to answer one question: What would it take to make your audience’s favorite podcast?
 Each entry in this series builds on past ideas.
 It will culminate in the first session of our online, interactive, cohort-based workshop for marketers, where we do real work on our real podcasts, together, to find and share our voices and make a difference for our audiences.

 Subscribe via email to get each entry in this exploration, plus early access to our first workshop sessions and other creative experiments.
 (If you’re already a subscriber to MSR Monthly, you will need to join this list separately.
 Visit marketingshowrunners.com/favorite to subscribe.)

 What’s the goal of marketing, really?

 (That’s right, we’re starting off nice and easy today: “Why are we here?”)

 Is the goal to sell stuff?
 To “generate” leads?
 To drive clicks?
 Is it awareness?
 Is it to build a brand?